-Last update: 28th of February 2023
+Last update: 3rd of June 2024

-- What are the new SEO factors (Core Web Vitals)?
+- What are the Core Web Vitals?

 - What are the components of the Core Web Vitals?